Amirshahzad422/chatbot_Grok/README.md

-# Grok Chatbot
+# OpenAI Chatbot

-A modern web-based chatbot using the Groq API with a beautiful, responsive interface.
+A modern web-based chatbot using the OpenAI API with a beautiful, responsive interface.

 ## Features

-- 🤖 **AI Chat Interface** - Powered by Groq's deepseek-r1-distill-llama-70b model
+- 🤖 **AI Chat Interface** - Powered by OpenAI models (default: gpt-4o-mini)
 - 📁 **File Upload Support** - Upload images, PDFs, and other documents
 - 🎨 **Modern UI** - Dark theme with responsive design
 - 📝 **Markdown Support** - Rich text formatting in responses